-To create a new Conferencing Node, first a generic instance of a Conferencing Node VM is created, and then it is configured with the details of the specific Conferencing Node being deployed.
+When deploying a new Conferencing Node, a generic instance of a Conferencing Node VM is created, and then it is configured with its specific details such as its IP address and hostname.

-The different deployment options are described in the table below.
-A Pexip Infinity deployment can contain Conferencing Nodes created using any combination of these methods.
+The different deployment environment options are described in the table below.
+Your Pexip Infinity platform can contain Conferencing Nodes deployed in any combination of these environments.

-Pexip Infinity generates a file that you must then manually deploy on a host server running either Microsoft Hyper-V Server 2012 and higher, or Windows Server 2012 and higher, in order to create the Conferencing Node VM.
+Pexip Infinity generates a file that you must then deploy on a host server running Microsoft Hyper-V Server 2019, in order to create the Conferencing Node VM.

 Choose this option for all deployments that use Hyper-V.

-For more information, see Manually deploying a Conferencing Node on a Hyper-V host.
+For more information, see Deploying a Conferencing Node on a Hyper-V host.

 Choose this option to generate an .ova file that is suitable for deploying on a KVM host in order to create the Conferencing Node VM.

-For more information, see Manually deploying a Conferencing Node on a KVM host.
+For more information, see Deploying a Conferencing Node on a KVM host.